cmu-phil/tetrad-fx/README.md

 September, 2023, or early Octovber at the latest, and then we can decide whether to continue the project or scrap it.
 Please bear with.
 So far it's not been much work, so sunk costs would be minimal.
 Once the first draft is available, of course, any comments will be welcome.
+The names of classes and package structure are still in flux, so please don't expect stability quite yet.

 One idea we had, which we're currently pursuing, is to shift the focus of Tetrad away from simulation studies and more toward analysis of particular datasets,